xrq-phys/cosmos-predict2/documentations/inference_text2world.md

 Performance optimization parameters:
 - `--use_cuda_graphs`: Use CUDA Graphs to accelerate DiT inference.
+- `--natten`: Use sparse attention variants built with [NATTEN](https://natten.org).
+This feature is only available with 720p resolution, and on Hopper and specific Blackwell datacenter cards (B200 and GB200) for now.
+[Learn more](performance.md).
 - `--benchmark`: Run in benchmark mode to measure average generation time.

 Text2Image phase parameters: